 Only a small fraction of the millions who want to write a book ever get this far.

 You have proven to yourself that you have the perspective and the perseverance required to write books.

-At the time of the release of Automatic Author in 2011, I have self-published a growing catalog of original writing that includes 500 articles and memoirs (give or take) and 11 non-fiction books / information products.
+At the time of the release of Automatic Author in 2011, I have self-published a growing catalog of original writing that includes thousands of articles and memoirs and 11 non-fiction books / information products.